The Pyx: Modern assessment

 Reviewing the film in 2017 for the Mountain Xpress, Scott Douglas awarded it four-and-a-half out of five stars, writing: "While the film bears all of the drawbacks of its exploitative origins, Black is fantastic and TV director Harvey Hart... delivers some stylish scares."
 Stuart Galbraith IV, reviewing the film for its 2011 DVD release, praised the film, noting "at a time when the horror genre was spiraling downward into cheap, crass exploitation, The Pyx is intelligent, well acted, and though graphically violent and sexually frank, it's anything but exploitative."

-Michael Washburn of the National Review praised the film in 2020 as a "a haunting, eerie 1973 movie... starring the late Karen Black as Elizabeth, Christopher Plummer as a detective assigned to her case, the legendary Quebec stage actor Jean-Louis Roux as the devil-worshiper who organizes the deadly ritual, and, in perhaps its most interesting role, Terry Haig as Elizabeth's friend, a sensitive and sad young homosexual named Jimmy, who tries to help solve the murder only to meet a bloody end.
-Haig's nuanced, layered performance is hard to forget.
-The film is a neglected masterpiece."
+Michael Washburn of the National Review praised the film in 2020 as "haunting, eerie" and "a neglected masterpiece."
+He praised the film's performances, particularly Terry Haig's portrayal of Jimmy as a "nuanced, layered performance [that] is hard to forget."

 Assessing the film for Cult MTL, Alex Rose writes: "The Pyx mixes dime-novel pulp with headier themes in a not particularly successful way.
 It's watchable in the same way that the myriad investigative cop shows currently on the air are watchable, but slower and more prone to montages set to Black's warbling.
 Plummer brings a giant dose of class to the film (not exactly surprising), but it remains stuck firmly between its grimy roots and its desire to be something a little more cerebral."